Contact Home |Patents| |Lost Wax Casting| |Trademarks| |Air-conditioning Repair| |240Z Engine Rebuild|

 Yellow Onion – ½ onion Garlic – 4 cloves Oil – 2 tbs.

-Sauté diced half onion and garlic cloves in pot with oil with pepper powder and cumin.
+Sauté the diced half onion and garlic cloves in oil with pepper powder and cumin.
 You could add 2 tbs. of flour to fry in the oil to form a sauce thickener (roux).

 chilisaute.JPG (20301 bytes)